developerKishore/FYP-Project-RP-2020/README.md

 # FYP-Project-RP-2020
-This is a trash FYP Project that I did back in my final year at Republic Polytechnic (RP) in Sem1 2020.
-Some of the code maybe useful for you reference and my reference.
+This is my FYP Project that I did back in my final year at Republic Polytechnic (RP) in Sem1 2020.
+Some of the code maybe useful for your reference and my reference.
 Thank You for taking a look.

 Here is a screenshot for you.